Share

 What is Case Law?

-2. Brown v.
-Board of Education (1954): This landmark decision declared racial segregation in public schools unconstitutional.
-Read the full opinion
+• Brown v.
+Board of Education (1954): Declared racial segregation in public schools unconstitutional.
+Read the opinion.

 Difference Between Case Law and Court Rules